wiloon/blog/content/post/archive-1/2014-02-26-spring-mvc-文件下载.md

 public AnnotationMethodHandlerAdapter() {

-// no restriction of HTTP methods by default
+// no restriction of by default

 super(false);